JessicaGarson/NYU-Python-Capstone/Dec16th/prep_presentations/prep.md

-# Expectations
+# Prep for Presentations

 For your presentations on Wednesday, make sure you address the following.
 This should be 15 - 20 minutes long.

 - Demo of your what you built.
 How would a user use this?